 When it comes to supply chain hacks, it’s not a matter of if, it’s a matter of when your organization will be hacked.
-Attacks on critical infrastructure and systems are on the rise, and with hackers gaining skill and in some cases getting paid out through ransomware attacks, that trajectory is only headed upwards.
+Attacks on critical infrastructure and systems are on the rise, and with hackers gaining skill and in some cases getting paid out through ransomware attacks, that trajectory of supply chain hacking is only headed upwards.

 AThankfully, the percentage breaks the half-way mark.
 According to the report, 61% of respondents are aware of all the third-parties access their system.

 Learn about access monitoring and user access review.